Israel Trip 2019

 March 13-26, 2019 – The Israel Trip 2019

-Rabbi Prosnit leads congregational trip to Israel.
-60 congregants and members of our community join Rabbi Prosnit and Wendy Bloch on this, his last congregational trip to Israel.
-You can follow along with daily messages and photos below!
+Rabbi Prosnit led congregational trip to Israel.
+60 congregants and members of our community joined Rabbi Prosnit and Wendy Bloch on this, his last congregational trip to Israel.
+You can follow along with daily messages and photos that were sent in along the way from some of our congregants!

 Day 1 Message from Caren Schwartz: Shalom from Tel Aviv.
 We are enjoying a beautiful spring day for our first full day in Israel.
 After a wonderful buffet breakfast with an abundance of choices we boarded the buses and had a fascinating tour the street art of an area of Tel Aviv.
 The variety and styles were varied and we learned about some of the artists.
 We then followed the independence trail from 1906 to 1948 – the founding of Tel Aviv to the independence of Israel.
 After that it was a visit to the Nahalat Binyamin pedestrian mall that has a bi-weekly crafts fair and the Carmel Open Market.
 After walking through the Carmel market I will never complain about crowds on NYC streets.
 We get time to rest or perhaps enjoy the beach (across from our hotel).
 Then tonight we head to Modi’in for Kabbalat Shabbat services and Shabbat dinner.